 What to Look For in a Projector for Art

 We have already discussed whether you may want to get a digital projector or an opaque scanner, or both, which really is the first thing to establish.
 Once you’ve decided on that, you will find that either way – opaque projector or digital projector – you want to look for pretty much the same things:

-Resolution – Lots of folk will say that for artwork the resolution of the projector doesn’t matter, but this is a little silly.
-Now this mostly applies to a digital projector, which will be projecting digital files, but you can easily see that the sharper projectors make your art or whatever original source image you are using much clearer, easier to work on or trace accurately.
+Lots of folks will say that for artwork the resolution of the projector doesn’t matter, but this is a little silly.
+Now, this mostly applies to a digital projector, which will be projecting digital files, but you can easily see that the sharper projectors make your art or whatever original source image you are using much clearer, easier to work on or trace accurately.

 How Can You Find the Best Art Projector for You and Your Needs?